Congestive Heart Failure is a condition in which your heart is unable to send sufficient fresh blood for the body’s needs.

 There is no dearth of literature to support CoQ10 supplementation for CHF patients.
 It is well tolerated by most and without side effects.
 A meta study of 420 patients published in the BMJ Open Heart Journal found that those who received CoQ10 at 100 mg thrice a day for two years were at a substantially lower risk of heart failure than those who received the placebo.

-- Hawthorne Berry: In Europe, Hawthorne berry has been studied extensively for its heart health benefits and is often used along with Digoxin to reduce the amount of that medication needed to help CHF patients.
-Dr. Stephen Sinatra , M.D. and Integrative Cardiologist suggests a dose of “500–1500 mg daily or take as a tincture in water three times daily” for a CHF condition.
+In Europe, Hawthorne berry has been studied extensively for its heart health benefits and is often used along with Digoxin to reduce the amount of that medication needed to help CHF patients.
+Stephen Sinatra, M.D. and Integrative Cardiologist, suggests a dose of “500–1500 mg daily or take as a tincture in water three times daily” for a CHF condition.
 You can get resources on the other natural supplements used by integrative cardiologists on his website.

 Also remember to print out and carry to your next doctor’s appointment, the list of drugs commonly used for CHF and the nutrients they deplete over the long term.
+In another article, which we would very much want you to read, we’ve talked about how these drugs deplete vital nutrients from your body which can give rise to many different health conditions.
 Discuss how you can put these nutrients back into your body, especially if you are feeling the symptoms of depletion we have described.